quandl/quandl-excel-windows/README.md

 * Threading deadlock - This can happen if we use our threads in a non thread safe way.
 Basically we are not handling a specific case properly.
 * Excel request deadlock - This can occur when excel is busy and we try to make another request to it from a different thread.
 * Unhandled server error response - Our server is having issues and after a few retries our code simply gives up.

-### InstallShield Limited Edition is not displaying the Redistributables

-Double check your installshield limited edition settings.
-Sometimes it will point to the wrong redistributables folder even after re-installation.
-In most cases it should be set to `C:\Program Files (x86)\InstallShield\2015LE\SetupPrerequisites`

-### My installation failed!

-Uninstall (if it got that far) then run the installer again from the command line with the parameter `/debuglog` This should create a log in the same directory as the installer named `InstallShield.txt`.
-This should show you what went wrong.

 ## License